 This course further develops keyboard techniques emphasizing speed and accuracy.
-(3 sch: 2 hr. lecture, 2 hour lab)
+Two lecture and two lab hours per week.

 - 1133 Microcomputer Applications.
-(3) Prerequisite: BOT 1013 or consent of instructor This course will introduce an operating system and word processing spreadsheet, database management, and presentation software applications.(3 sch: 2 hr. lecture, 2 hr. lab) - 1143 Word Processing.
+(3) Prerequisite: BOT 1013 or consent of instructor This course will introduce an operating system and word processing spreadsheet, database management, and presentation software applications.
+Two lecture and two lab hours per week. - 1143 Word Processing.
 (3) Prerequisites: BOT 1113 or BOT 1133 or by consent of instructor.
 This course focuses on production of documents using word processing functions.
 Production with accuracy is stressed and practice is given through a variety of documents for skillbuilding.
-(3 sch: 2 hr. lecture, 2 hr. lab) - 1213 Professional Development.
+Two lecture and two lab hours per week. - 1213 Professional Development.
 (3) This course emphasizes an awareness of interpersonal skills essential for job success.
 Three lecture hours per week. - 1313 Applied Business Mathematics.
-(3) This course is designed to develop competency in mathematics for business use.
-Ten-key touch method on the electronic desktop calculators is stressed.
+(3) This course is designed to develop competency in mathematics for business use with emphasis on the touch method.
 Three lecture hours per week. - 1413 Records Management.
+(3)

-(3) This course focuses on the systems approach to managing recorded information in any form.
+This course focuses on the systems approach to managing recorded information in any form.
 Emphasis is placed on the three categories into which records generally fall paper, image, and digital and the treatment of these categories in proper management, storage, and retrieval.
 Three lecture hours per week.

 1433 Business Accounting.
+(3)

-(3) This course is designed to develop an understanding of recording, classifying, and summarizing business transactions and events with insight into interpreting and reporting the resulting effects upon the business.
+This course is designed to develop an understanding of analyzing, recording, classifying, and summarizing financial information of a sole proprietorship with insight into interpreting and reporting the resulting effects upon the business.
 Three lecture hours per week.

 - 1443 Advanced Accounting.
-(3) Prerequisite: BOT 1433 or ACC 1213 This course is designed as a continuation of Business Accounting.
+(3) Prerequisite: BOT 1433 or ACC 1213 This course is designed as a continuation of Business Accounting with emphasis in accounting for corporations.
 Three lecture hours per week. - 1513 Machine Transcription.
 (3) Prerequisite: BOT 1143 Word Processing or BOT 1113 Document Formatting and Production.
 This course is designed to teach transcription of a wide variety of business communications from machine dictation.
+Two lecture and two lab hours per week.

-(3 sch: 2 hr. lecture, 2 hr. lab) - 1613 Medical Office Terminology I. (3) This course is a study of medical language relating to the various body systems including diseases, physical conditions, procedures, clinical specialties, and abbreviations.
+1613 Medical Office Terminology I. (3)

+This course is a study of medical language relating to the various body systems including diseases, physical conditions, procedures, clinical specialties, and abbreviations.
 Emphasis is placed on correct spelling and pronunciation.
-Three lecture and one lab hour per week.
+Two lecture and two lab hours per week.

 1623 Medical Office Terminology II.
+(3)

-(3) This course presents medical terminology pertaining to human anatomy in the context of body systems.
+This course presents medical terminology pertaining to human anatomy in the context of body systems.
 The emphasis is directed toward medical terminology as it relates to the medical office.

-Three lecture and one lab hour per week.
+Two lecture and two lab hours per week.